Call us: 651-291-7263

 While we would all hope that the other driver would give truthful information, the unfortunate truth is that it doesn’t always work out that way.
 That driver could give you a fake name or phone number or could give you a bogus insurance card.
 They might not return your calls or texts.
 Even if you see their driver’s license, that could be fake.

-There’s also a chance that your insurance company – or the at-fault driver’s insurer – might require that a car accident police report be filled out before it will even start the claims process.
+There’s also a chance that your insurance company – or the at-fault driver’s insurer – might require that a car accident police report be filled out before it will even start the liability claims process.
 Also, the at-fault driver might seem nice and honest at the scene of the accident, only to change their story after the fact.

-Filing an Accident Report Yourself
+Filing an Accident Report Yourself After a Minnesota Car Crash

 If there’s no car accident police report, it will be your responsibility to notify your insurance company about the accident.
 What if your insurer, or the other driver’s insurer, questions your account of what happened?
 What kind of evidence will you be able to present to prove the wreck wasn’t your fault?

-You could also run into a situation where the other driver gets back home, takes a closer look at their car, and realizes there was much more damage than originally thought.
-That seemingly nice person might wind up being anything but.
 They could actually try to sue you, claiming that you were to blame for the accident and you should have to pay for the damage.
 Without a police report, there’s every possibility you won’t have a leg to stand on should the matter go to court.

 Can You File an Insurance Claim Without a Police Report?